Holmes-GQB/Shell/README.md

 # Shell

-Here is used to deposit Shell script codes.
+Here is used to deposit Shell scripts.